scilari/sas/README.md

 #### Sampling:
 In order to benefit from the better goodness-of-fit and performance characteristics, generate samples in batches.
-The sampler provides several methods to generate batches.
+The sampler provides several methods to generate the samples.

 ```
 // batch sampling